CloudLabs-Samples/EduLabs/Security-ISV/F5/Task 3: Configuring F5 Advanced Web Application firewall.md

 # Conclusion

-Congratulation, You have completed this lab.
+Congratulations, You have successfully completed this lab.
+You learned how to publish a Web Application hosted behind F5 advanced WAF